Chapter 23

 “Good.”
 She said with an encouraging nod that made me feel like I had completed something important.
 “Now, almost all the Dualities are split up into what two types?”

 “Umm,” I stammered as I drew on old class memories.
-“The Dualities are separated by polarity, positive alignments like Life and negative alignments like Death.”
+“The Dualities are separated by polarity, two sides of a coin.
+Like Life and Death.”

 “Well done.
 Now, what are those two types called?”

-“Lumina and Umbra?”
+“Positive and negative alignments?”
 I asked more than answered.

 “Correct.
-Lumina and Umbra.
+Positive and Negative.
+A light side and dark side.
 Now take a wild guess what the two different alignments of Myst-Blooded are.”

-“Lumina and Umbra.”
+“Positive and Negative?”
 My tone reflected that it was all starting to piece together.

 “Good question.”
 She said as she tapped her temple on her scarred side with a talon-like nail.
-“Mind and Body Myst types are both neutral, so they can be used by both Myst-Blooded types, just like the core four.
-Now, there are two sizeable differences between these types and other classifications other than the range of affinities.
-While a wizard could use Chaos or Fire magic, they just wouldn’t have nearly as potent spells because of their affinity ratio, But Luminal-Blooded can’t use any Umbra polarity elements, and the opposite goes for Umbral-Blooded.
+“The Core Elements are each neutral, so they can be used by both Myst-Blooded types.
+Now, there are two sizeable differences between these types casters and other classifications other than the range of affinities.
+While a Wizard could use Chaos or Fire magic, they just wouldn’t have nearly as potent spells because of their affinity ratio, But Light-Blooded can’t use any negative polarity elements, and the opposite goes for Dark-Blooded.
 Now the biggest difference is how we know you,” she gently pressed a black painted talon to the center of my chest, “are a Myst-Blooded.
 Want to guess what that big difference is?”

 I rolled the question around in my head as I chewed on my tongue in deep thought.
 Then I realized the answer was literally in the classification's name.
 “My blood.”